 Q: When and where is this year’s LauraPalooza taking place?
 Is there a theme?
 How can people sign up to attend and where do you recommend they stay?

 LauraPalooza 2015 is being held from Wednesday, July 15 through Friday the 17th on the campus of South Dakota State University (SDSU) in Brookings, South Dakota, with a group tour of De Smet, South Dakota, on July 18.
 The theme for 2015 is “Through Laura’s Eyes: Imagery, Illustrations, and Impressions from the Little House.”
 Attendees can stay in the dorms of SDSU or in any number of hotels in Brookings.
-There is a link to register, as well as a lodging link on the event website with details.

 The location of the next LauraPalooza, which celebrates the 150th anniversary of Laura’s birth in 2017, will be revealed at the conference in Brookings.